baileyrosen3/Web-App-Template/README.md

 ## AI-Assisted Setup Guide

-This template comes with built-in AI assistance capabilities to help you through the setup process.
-Follow these steps to enable AI assistance:

 1. **Install Cursor IDE**
    - Download and install Cursor from [cursor.sh](https://cursor.sh)
    - This specialized IDE provides integrated AI assistance capabilities